-Census tells us how people get to work, and what distance they travel.
+Census data from 2011 told us how people got to work, and what distance they travelled.

 How people get to work

 62.4% of employed people travelled to work by car.

 - 9.9% travelled on foot

 - 3.2% used another method of travel, including cycling and light rail

 The remaining 10.8% of Scottish workers mainly worked from home.

 Scotland’s cities and their surrounding areas had the highest proportions of bus users.

 25.6% of City of Edinburgh workers took the bus to work: the highest proportion in Scotland.
 17.9% of Glasgow City workers used the bus.

 16.3% of City of Edinburgh workers and 14.5% of workers in Argyll and Bute travelled to work on foot.